Branding . Posters . Collateral . 3D Mock Ups . 3D Renders

 The National Solid Waste Management Authority (NSWMA) is the Jamaican regulatory body mandated with the collection, disposal and ultimate safeguarding of public health.

-I entered the NSWMA offices, encountering an organization that desired to sustain a strong relationship with the populus.
-They sought to relay the message of maintaining a clean and healthy environment by increasing public consciousness amongst a citizenry that lacked adherence to the mandated policies.
+I entered the NSWMA offices, encountering an organization that desired to sustain a strong relationship with the populous.
 Assessing the inherited collateral, the materials all lacked unison as well as relevant information.
 My objective was to formulate materials around education and the dissemination of such.
-How does one incite behavioural change?
+How does one incite behavioral change?
 The first step was displaying the environs as they stood.

 Lets Get Wasted

 I ventured into several communities and photographed illegal dumps that were created by residents.
 With these, I produced 3 posters which were placed around community centers.
 The first presented a scene of children casually playing around the garbage heap as if it were the norm.
 I titled this poster with a poignant line from Jamaica's National Anthem "Jamaica, Land We Love".
 It highlighted the juxtaposition of the pride a nation has for itself versus how the land is actually treated — to which the repercussions could be grave.
 The second was a refuse heap that was actually on fire when I arrived on location.
 Burning garbage has several dangers to public health and it was particularly shocking because this was an impromptu trip to one random corner of the city.
 The third poster showcased the complete cycle of resident responsibility to sanitation workers disposing of garbage in the trash compactor with the headline “Bag it.
 Bin it.
 We'll collect it.”